Choosing Canonical vs. Redirect: Canonical Tag Guide

 How does a Canonical Tag Benefit SEO?

-Canonical tags aren’t a direct ranking signal; however, they do provide clarification for search engines that can have a positive effect.
+Canonical tags aren’t a direct ranking signal; however, they do provide clarification for search engines that can have a positive effect on SEO.

 Because they indicate the preferred version of nearly-identical content on multiple pages, it leaves no doubt for search engines which page to index.
 This can lead to increased rankings for the preferred page as the backlinks and other factors are passed to the canonical page.